Closed-End Fund Types and Strategies

 Taxable Income Strategies

-Corporate bonds are issued by corporations to finance ongoing business activities, and typically carry ratings from one or more nationally recognized ratings agency.
+- Corporate bonds are issued by corporations to finance ongoing business activities, and typically carry ratings from one or more nationally recognized ratings agency.
 High yield bonds have lower credit ratings or are unrated.
-This means they are subject to a greater risk of default than investment-grade securities.
+Lower ratings indicate the bonds may be subject to a greater risk of default than investment-grade securities.

 US Equity Funds

-Within the larger group of US equity funds are categories investing in general equities, dividend-oriented stocks, tax-advantaged stock investments, specific sectors of the stock market, covered call strategies, and REITs, (Real Estate Investment Trusts).
+Within the larger group of US equity funds are categories including general equities, dividend-oriented stocks, tax-advantaged stock investments, specific sectors of the stock market, covered call strategies, REITs (Real Estate Investment Trusts), and MLP funds (Master Limited Partnerships).

 Covered call strategy funds invest in portfolios of stocks and also sell call options on either individual stocks or stock indices.
 Some funds may also purchase put options to try to protect the portfolio from extreme drops in the stock market.
 Potential return from these funds comes from stock dividends, premiums received from selling call options, and stock appreciation (or depreciation).